gocardless/gocardless-pro-ruby/README.md

 ## Usage Examples

 - In the case of a single response, the client will return you an instance of the resource
-- In the case of list responses, the client will return an instance of `ListResponse`.
+- In the case of a list response, the client will return an instance of `ListResponse`
 - You can also call `#all` to get a lazily paginated list of resource that will deal with making extra API requests to paginate through all the data

 ### Initialising the client